amtwo/sql-server-estate-manager/README.md

-# sql-server-estate-monitor
+# sql-server-estate-manager
-A small project to monitor your estate, patching, and license compliance
+A small project to manage your estate, patching, and license compliance